 But the growing popularity of the Magento platform comes with certain drawbacks, too.
 For instance, performance is still the number 1 challenge for a lot of Magento store owners.
-Where new stores suffer from lack of know-how on efficient optimization techniques, the old and large ones feature such intricate functionality that it becomes hard to harmonize all this code between itself.
+New stores suffer from a lack of know-how on efficient optimization techniques.
+The old and large ones feature such intricate functionality that it becomes hard to harmonize all this code between itself.

-We would like to share our own experiences on how to make any kind of store smooth, fast, and snappy for the customer.
-In this article, we give you 5 essential tips on making Magento a great user experience.
-(You can also read a full guide on how to speed up Magento).
+We want to share our own experiences making any store smooth, fast, and snappy for the customer.
+In this article, we give you five essential tips on making Magento an excellent user experience.
+(You can also read a complete guide on how to speed up Magento).

 1. Find a Magento-Focused Hosting Provider

-The thing is, to be effective, Magento has some very specific hardware and server requirements.
+The thing is, to be effective, Magento has some particular hardware and server requirements.
 In addition to that, an experienced Magento hoster will know the most common problems your team might encounter server-side and help you solve them fast.

-Sure, you can run your Magento store on any machine, but let’s make a small experiment.
+Sure, you can run your Magento store on any machine, but let’s do a small experiment.
 Install a brand-new Magento demo store on your current server and populate it with demo products.
-Do the same for a Magento-focuced hosting.
-Now open the profiler and analyze the performance of all the key pages (Checkout, Shopping Cart, Homepage, Product List, Product View, Search, etc.) Compare the results.
+Do the same for Magento-focused hosting.
+Now open the profiler and analyze all the essential pages (Checkout, Shopping Cart, Homepage, Product List, Product View, Search, etc.) Compare the results.
 Do you see the difference here?

 2. Know Your Bottlenecks and How to Eliminate Them

-In order to successfully speed up Magento performance, you need to know what exactly needs to be sped up.
+To successfully speed up Magento performance, you need to know what exactly needs to be sped up.
 And there’s no way you can find it out without proper profiling of your store.
-Get yourself the MGT Developer Toolbar or any other Magento profiler of your choice (or just use the default one) and start digging.
+Get yourself the MGT Developer Toolbar or any other Magento profiler of your choice (or use the default one) and start digging.

 Here’s a quick guide on how to find Magento bottlenecks:

 - Make sure third-party extensions don’t create a bottleneck.
 Run your store with and without third-party extensions.
-Use a profiler to see if there’s a significant improvement in speed.
-Make sure you analyze all the essential pages because some extensions only get called inside specific sections of your store, e.g. the Checkout.
+Use a profiler to see if there’s a significant speed improvement.
+Make sure you analyze all the essential pages because some extensions only get called inside specific sections of your store, e.g., the Checkout.
 If the store runs well without the extensions, you’ll have to turn them on one by one to see which one of them creates problems.
 If the store is slow because of a specific extension, remove it, rewrite it, or find an alternative.

 - Analyze code-heavy pages for JS/CSS delivery problems.
 JS is the essence of Magento.
 It makes everything work as intended.
 But you can have too much of a good thing.
-JS-heavy pages such as Checkout and Shopping Cart will absolutely slow down to a crawl if you put too much code without any consideration for performance.
+JS-heavy pages such as Checkout and Shopping Cart will slow down to a crawl if you put too much code without considering performance.
 To deal with poor JS times, consider deferring non-critical JS code to the bottom of the page to improve load times.
-You can also defer non-important CSS files in the same fashion.
+You can also delay non-important CSS files in the same fashion.

 3. Keep Your Magento Store and All Extensions Updated

-This might seem like trivial advice, but making sure your store and all extensions are up-to-date will result in a secure and faster store.
+This might seem like trivial advice, but ensuring your store and all extensions are up-to-date will result in a secure and faster store.
 Magento regularly releases new patches with bug fixes, optimizations, and additional features.